allamgowrisankar0001/Book-Nest/README.md

 - If pages don't show dynamic content, open the browser console (F12) to see JS errors.
 - When editing inline scripts, watch for unmatched braces or stray template literals which can stop the rest of the script from running.

-## Suggestions / Next steps (low-risk improvements)

-- Move large data arrays into separate JSON files and fetch them to keep HTML cleaner.
-- Replace native `<select>` with an accessible custom dropdown component if you require consistent styling across browsers.
-- Add unit tests for the rendering/filter functions using a small test runner (Jest or ava) if you plan to expand logic.
-- Extract repeated DOM rendering code into helper functions to reduce duplication.

 ## Contact / Notes